If you have any questions, please call our professional team on 0800 464 0164

 Is an IVA my best option?

 IVAs are the best option for many as they are legally binding with your creditors and debt is usually cleared within 5-6 years.
 Assets can be kept and a payment structure is made that suits your situation.
-However an IVA can be very strict and needs to be kept to.
+However in order to get an IVA, rules can be very strict and needs to be kept to.
 If it fails then there is a risk of bankruptcy.
 Certain professions can also be affected by insolvency, so check your contract of employment before going forward with an IVA.
 Whether you’re accepted onto an IVA or whether other options such as Debt Relief Orders (DRO) or Bankruptcy are better options, depends on certain criteria.
 Complete our quick online assessment to see which is best for you.Take our quick online test

 What are the Different Stages of an IVA?